01sw01/FlexTechWeb/replit.md

 **Design & Typography Updates**
 - Changed Store title and product names from decorative serif to modern sans-serif (Open Sans) for better consistency
 - Improved visual hierarchy and readability across the application
+- All icons use lucide-react instead of emojis for design consistency

 **Content Improvements**
 - Completely redesigned About page with company values, mission statement, statistics, and call-to-action sections